The Evolution of the Smart Watch: A Look at Market Leaders

 Samsung is in second place.
 They have about 20% of the market.
 Other important brands include Fitbit, Garmin, and Fossil.

 US consumers want different things from their smart watches.
-Many care most about health and fitness tracking.
-Others focus on style and how the watch looks.
+Many care most about body measurement tracking.
+Performance monitoring is also a key feature for many buyers.

 Some key things consumers look for are:

-3. Long battery life: This is a big factor for many buyers.
+- Long battery life: This is a big factor for many fitness enthusiasts.

-4. Smartphone connection: The watch should work well with their phone.
+- Smartphone connection: The watch should work well with their phone for data syncing.

-5. Style: Many want a watch that looks good and fits their style.
+- Style: Many want a watch that looks good during workouts and everyday wear.

-6. Price: Some buy expensive watches, but others look for good value.
+- Price: Some buy expensive watches, but others look for good value in fitness trackers.

-7. Data accuracy: Users want reliable health and fitness data.
+- Data accuracy: Users want reliable fitness and health data for their goals.

 These preferences shape which smart watches become popular in the US market.